 Do’s for the interview

-- Reach the venue a minimum of 30 minutes before the time, so that you get time to relax and may get opportunity to acquaint yourself with others.
-Sometime in the casual conversation you get to know what is happening inside the interview room that makes you more prepared.
+- Reach the venue a minimum of 30 minutes before time, so that you get time to relax and may get opportunity to acquaint yourself with others.
+Sometimes in the casual conversation you get to know what is happening inside the interview room that makes you more prepared.

 - Listen to the question carefully before you reply.